software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/06-signing.md

 You can obtain the key and account address e.g. from [Argentx](https://chrome.google.com/webstore/detail/argent-x/dlcobpjiigpikoobohmabehhmhfoodbb) or [Braavos](https://chrome.google.com/webstore/detail/braavos-wallet/jnlgamecbpmbajjfhmmmlhejkemejdma) wallets.

 2 options are used for this:
-- `private-key-path` - a path to the file containing hex-encoded private key
+- `private-key-path` - a path to the file containing private key in hex (prefixed with '0x') or decimal representation
-- `account-address` - your account contract's address (hex-encoded as well) on the appropriate network
+- `account-address` - your account contract's address on the appropriate network in hex (prefixed with '0x') or decimal representation

 Alternatively, if you prefer not to store private key in a file, we check for `PROTOSTAR_ACCOUNT_PRIVATE_KEY` environment variable, and use it if it's available.
-It should be in the same hex-encoded format, like all the options above.
+It should be in the same hex (prefixed with '0x') or decimal representation, like all the options above.

 ### 2. Using a custom signer class